 - Delhi: Sub-Divisional Magistrate (SDM) of Govt. of NCT of Delhi

 - Lakshadweep: Deputy Collectors in Agatti and Minicoy and SDO in the remaining Islands

 - Pondicherry: Tahsildar, Deputy Tahsildar

 Also Read: Transfer Certificate

 If you wish to get a Certificate of income for a specific reason, first check to see if the required purpose information/prospectus has a format for it.
 For example, most educational programme entrance prospectuses will include a common structure for applying for an Income Certificate.
 If there are no particular instructions, you can use a printed form that is accessible at the above-mentioned Authority office or download it from the websites.
 Furthermore, several states have implemented eDistrict online services, which allow for the hassle-free submission of a variety of services, including requests for these Certificates.
-Before you apply for an income certificate, consider what documents you’ll need to provide with your application:

 Application Form Structure and Important Sections

 The structure and information in a standard certificate of Income application should be as follows:

 - Basic data section – This section contains basic personal information, the purpose of the certificate, asset information, various income sources, and total yearly income.